jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

   'view' : function(user) {
     return '<h1>Todos for ' + user + '</h1>';
   }
 }</pre> What I want to do is break this object out into a separate component and store the different actions in there.
 The controller is going to be responsible for passing data off to the view.
-The controller might also want to get data from a Model object, which will contain the application&#8217;s business logic.
-Let&#8217;s go ahead and create the controller now.
+The controller might also want to get data from a Model object, which will contain the application's business logic.
+Let's go ahead and create the controller now.

 **Create the controller **Drop this bit of code in */lib/controller.js*